tom-s/speak-tts/README.md

 ## License

-speech and speak is dual licensed under the MIT license and GPL.
+speech-tts is dual licensed under the MIT license and GPL.
 For more information click [here](https://opensource.org/licenses/MIT).